 Objective: To make sure individuals who are advised to stay at home under existing government guidance do not physically come to work.
-This includes individuals who have symptoms of COVID-19 as well as those who live in a household or are in a support bubble with someone who has symptoms.
+This includes individuals who have symptoms of COVID-19 as well as those who live in a household or are in a support bubble\ with someone who has symptoms.

 - Enabling workers to work from home while self-isolating if appropriate. - See current guidance for employees and employers relating to statutory sick pay due to COVID-19. - Ensuring any workers who have symptoms of COVID-19 a high temperature, new and persistent cough or anosmia however mild, self-isolate for at least 10 days from when the symptoms started.
 Workers who have tested positive for COVID-19 should self-isolate for 10 days starting from the day the test was taken.
-Where a worker has tested positive while not experiencing symptoms but develops symptoms during the isolation period, they should restart the 10-day isolation period from the day the symptoms developed.
-This only applies to those who begin their isolation on or after 30 July. - See current guidance for people who have symptoms and those who live with others who have symptoms.
+Where a worker has tested positive while not experiencing symptoms but develops symptoms during the isolation period, they should restart the 10-day isolation period from the day the symptoms developed. - See current guidance for people who have symptoms and those who live with others who have symptoms.

-'The term 'support bubble' refers to single adult households, where adults live alone or with dependent children only, expanding their support network so that it includes one other household of any size.
+\&#x27;The term 'support bubble' refers to single adult households, where adults live alone or with dependent children only, expanding their support network so that it includes one other household of any size.
 Further guidance on this can be found here.